 Major rookeries for the California sea lion exist on the Channel Islands off southern California and on the islands situated along the east and west coasts of Baja California.
 The breeding areas of the California sea lion are on islands located in southern California, western Baja California, and the Gulf of California.
 Males are polygamous, establishing breeding territories that may include up to 14 females.
 They defend their territories with aggressive physical displays and vocalization.
 Sea lions reach sexual maturity at four to five years old and the breeding season lasts from May to August.
 Most pups are born from May through July and weaned at 10 months old.

 Crescent Coastal Research (CCR) conducted a three-year (1998-2000) survey of the wildlife species on NWSR for the Society.
 They reported that counts of California sea lions on NWSR varied greatly (from six to 541) during the observation period from April 1997 through July 2000.
 CCR reported that counts for California sea lions during the spring (April-May), summer (June-August), and fall (September-October), averaged 60, 154, and 235, respectively (CCR, 2001).

 The most current counts for the month of July by NMFS (2000 through 2004) have been relatively low as the total number of California sea lions recorded in 2000 and 2003 was 3 and 11, respectively (M. Lowry, NMFS, SWFSC, unpublished data).
 Based on the monitoring report for the 2011 season, the maximum numbers of California sea lions present during the April and November, 2011 work sessions was 2 and 90 animals, respectively (SGRLPS, 2012).
-There were no California sea lions present during the March, 2012 work session (SGRLPS, 2012).
+There were no California sea lions present Start Printed Page 1842during the March, 2012 work session (SGRLPS, 2012).

 Pacific Harbor Seal